nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

-	* 2a1.
-HelloFile shows the error message.

-	    Use case resumes from step 1.

 * *a.
-HelloFile has no permission to read or write to the file system.
+User input the wrong command

 	* *a1.
-HelloFile prompts the user that it needs the read and write permission.
+HelloFile shows the error message and direct the user to enter the user help command.

-        Use case resumes.
+	    Use case ends.
 <br />

 *{More to be added}*